AIUC-1

 Assigning an accountable lead as approver for each of these changes.
 Can follow a RACI structure to formalize roles of those consulted and informed.

-Implementing code signing and verification processes for AI models, libraries, and deployment artifacts to ensure only digitally signed components are approved for production use.
+Implementing code signing and verification processes for AI models, libraries, and deployment artefacts to ensure only digitally signed components are approved for production use.

 Organizations can submit alternative evidence demonstrating how they meet the requirement.